 Back in the 1920s, Asbestos products were considered a perfectly suitable material in the building industry.
 They were chemical and water resistant, and great for electrical insulation.
-And because the health risks that have since been discovered only take hold several years after exposure, builders continued to use them for many decades.
+And because the health risks such as lung cancer that have since been discovered only take hold several years after exposure, builders continued to use them for many decades.

-This means any home built before 1980 is likely to contain some form of asbestos, and even those built up until 1990 might not be clear of it.
-The materials were only 100% banned in Australia in 2003, so the extent of their presence in modern homes is surprising to most.
+This means any house built before 1980 is likely to contain some form of asbestos fibres, and even those built up until 1990 might not be clear of it.
+The building materials were only 100% banned in Australia in 2003, so the extent of their presence in modern homes is surprising to most.

 Could it be in My Home?